-He was typically in front in almost every race, with me right behind.
-He knew how to make his kart seem wider than it physically was, so even on those occasions when I was actually faster than him, it was damned difficult to get past!
+He was often in front in almost every race with me right behind.
+He knew how to make his kart seem wider than it physically was, so even on those occasions when I was actually faster, he made it damned difficult to get past!

-Years later he told me in an email that our battle that day was one of his best memories of the time.
+He told me years later that our battle that day was one of his best memories of the time.
 But we both agreed that, in our “advanced” years, that it was something we didn’t want to attempt again!

 Jon was generous with his technical knowledge.
 He taught me how to take apart and rebuild my kart engine by alternately baking it in the oven and then freezing it in the freezer (to properly separate the crankshaft from the block).
-Not something the wives were thrilled about.
+It was fascinating stuff, but not something our wives were thrilled about.